davedgd/drop1parallel/README.md

 # drop1parallel
-A parallel version of the drop1 function for R
+A parallel version of the drop1 (and stepAIC) function for R

 ### Installation
 ```R